8 Signs a New VP Won’t Work Out. And 3 Things Not to Worry So Much About.

 Now, these are things to quickly watch for after the hire.
 What are a few related tips to make sure you don’t make a mis-hire for a VP role in the first place?

-- Ask who she will bring with her.
+- #1: Ask who they will bring with them.
 Review their LinkedIns and talk to their potential hires.
 This is especially important with a VP of Sales candidate, but should be true for any true VP.
 All true VPs know recruiting is job #1.
 So even if they are a stretch VP, they’ll have at least a handful of candidates ready to join them.
 Ask.
 Ask who they are.
 Ask why.
 And talk to at least 1 or 2.
 If the candidate doesn’t have any, or any good ones, to bring with him … that’s not a VP.
+More here.

-- Do a 60 Day Plan With Every VP Candidate as a Penultimate Step at Least.
-60 day plans are wonderful vehicles to see if you are aligned and on the same page.
+- #2: Do a 60-Day Plan With Every VP Candidate as a Penultimate Step at Least.
+60-day plans are wonderful vehicles to see if you are aligned and on the same page.
 Yes, they are work.
 So if you want, maybe don’t make the candidate do it for a screening meeting.
 But I find it great as a penultimate step, to make sure it’s a good fit for both sides.
 Before they sign the offer letter, have them put together a First 60 Days Plan and present to your entire senior team.
 That will not only highlight gaps, but make sure everyone is close enough to being on the same page to win together.
+More here.